Chartered Institute of Professional Financial Managers

 The Chartered Institute of Professional Financial Managers (CIPFM) is an American professional body for financial management situated in Wilmington, Delaware.
 Member of Central Delaware Chamber of Commerce (CDCC) in Dover, CIPFM has a vision to educate and certify financial managers in United States and worldwide.

 Affiliations

 The CIPFM has affiliations and representatives in some countries promoting its courses and membership.
 It also has reciprocal membership with some professional organizations with similar goals and mission.

 Certifications

 The Institute offer courses leading to the award of the Chartered Financial Manager (CFM) and the Chartered Fraud Controller (CFC) designations among other courses.
-In line with its global vision, the institute's courses are also being offered by colleges oversees.
+The institute's courses are also being offered by colleges oversees.

 Membership awards

 The CIPFM offers three categories of membership which include: